Kasun1Don/python_crm_terminal_app/README.md

 ./run_crm.sh
 ```

-6. The script will install all required dependencies listed in the Dependencies section.
+6. The script will install all required dependencies listed in the Dependencies section below.

 7. The terminal application will prompt for input.